igmoweb/acronyms/README.md

 - `WC`: WordCamp.
 Where people that do WordPress talk about WordPress all the time.
 Example: "Excuse me, where is the WC in this WC venue?"
 - `WCEU`: WordCamp Europe.
 Same thing but with more people from Europe and many other countries outside Europe, if that makes sense.
 - `WCUS`: WordCamp USA.
 I should probably be named as WC America but I don't know who is in charge of that.
+- `WP`: Wordpress but with capital P, dangit!